-However, Edmonton also happens to be a burgeoning hotbed of entrepreneurial talent likened to more traditional economic hubs like Calgary, Vancouver, & Toronto.
-According to a 2012 study from the CFIB (Canadian Federation of Independent Business), Edmonton is actually rated far better in terms of it’s “Entrepreneurial Index” than these larger business centres and is ranked 8th/103 cities in Canada.
-The Capital Region is represented quite well actually, with Grande Prairie (1st) to the North and Red Deer (6th) to the South bordering the city from a geographic and economic perspective.
+However, Edmonton also happens to be a burgeoning hotbed of entrepreneurial talent relative to the more traditional Canadian economic hubs of Calgary, Vancouver, Montreal & Toronto.
+According to a 2012 study from the CFIB (Canadian Federation of Independent Business), Edmonton is actually rated higher in it’s “Entrepreneurial Index” than these larger business centres and is ranked 8th/103 cities in Canada.
+In fact, the Capital Region is represented very strongly on the list, with Grande Prairie (1st) to the North and Red Deer (6th) to the South bordering the city from a geographic and economic perspective.

 So, “what makes Edmonton so special” you might ask?

 - The launch and growth of Startup Edmonton, self-described as “an entrepreneurial campus and community hub.
 Since 2009, we have been creating collisions — between developers, designers, makers, founders, investors and mentors — transforming ideas into companies.
 We are a non-profit company headquartered in Edmonton, Alberta.”